wasabee-project/Wasabee-Server/README.md

 # PhDevBin
 ### The Server-Side component for Phtiv-Draw-Tools and related Ingress tools.

+## But...
+OPSEC!!!!?
+Tools!!!

+RES have RESwue.
+Every RES agent who wants it has access to it.
+ENL has great tools too.
+But ours are hidden away in silos, locked up and only shown to trained and certified operators--who aren't even allowed to mention that they exist.
+A tool that no one can use is useless.
+These secure ENL tools are good.
+But they do not give us a strategic advantage because (1) no one can use them and (2) RES have everything we do, maybe not in the same form, but every feature we have, they have too.
+We are not going to leak the ENL tools.
+Rather, we are going to provide a tool to ENL agents who want access to something that doesn't require operator training, 64 vouches on V and a blood test to make sure you bleed green.

+## But... opsec?
+My data?

+If you use the "simple" mode of transfering draws, your data is encoded in IITC, sent to the server and never decoded.
+It is stored encrypted in such a way that it is only decryptable upon request.
+The URL is the key.
+We don't know the URL.
+If you lose the URL, the draw is inaccessible.

+If you use the normal method, much more features will be enabled.
+You control access to your data by your teams.
+By default each op gets a unique team.
+But you can transfer multiple ops to the same team.

+## But... how do you make sure that only ENL agents use this.

+RES have RESwue.
+They _can_ use this (minimally).
+But why would they.
+Why entrust their op data to us?

+We verify agent information with both V and .rocks.
+We observe the blacklisted/smurf/banned flags.
+If an agent is not verified at V or rocks, they are flagged as unverified.
+You can add unverified agents to your teams, that's up to you.

+## I use an enl.rocks community to manage my telegram channel.
+I don't want to manage a second list of users.

+Excellent.
+You can link a team to an enl.rocks community to a team.
+Any changes in the community will instantly be made in the team.

+## I don't want to use your app for sharing my location data.

+We use OwnTracks now, our own app will be forthcoming.
+OwnTracks is open source.
+But you don't have to trust it.

+We can pull from the RAID location store if you give us permission.

+You can send your location via the telegram bot.

+You can send your location via the web interface.

+Maybe we will support glympse someday, if someone really wants it.

+## Why not just use ... ?

+Because we like building our own tools.
+Genetic diversity is a good thing.

+## But ... opsec, why is the code open?

+I believe that open code gets looked at, bugs found, problems solved.
+ENL have completely decompiled/deobfuscated RESwue--all their attempts to hide the code was wasted effort.
+I have no doubt they have seen most of our "secret" tools (flips, even high-level operators) happen.
+Hiding code does not make it secure.

+Yes, anyone can run this server.
+You will need API keys for V and rocks.
+To get those you need to be a trusted ENL agent.
+It does run (well, it ought to, I really should test that) without V and rocks support enabled.
+Enjoy.
+Run your own instance.
+Keep your data on a private server.
+You do not have to trust us to use these tools.

 ## INSTALL
 1. Install and configure MySQL or MariaDB https://mariadb.com/kb/en/library/where-to-download-mariadb/